emilsViksnins/emilsViksnins/README.md

 ------------------------------------------
 I am actively pursuing opportunities to transition into a software development role, leveraging my existing technical skills and passion for coding to grow in this field.
 I am also highly interested in cloud computing technologies and artificial intelligence integration into applications and systems, which I am exploring through practical work.

-* 🌍  I'm based in Riga and Tallinn
+* 🌍  I'm based in Riga
 * 🧠  I'm learning AI integration, Cyber Security and Java backend development

 ### Skills